Oran massacre of 1962: Background

 The Algerian War had been underway since 1954.
 The Évian Accords of 18 March 1962 brought an end to the conflict.
 The Accords, which were reached during a cease-fire between French armed forces and the Algerian nationalist organisation the Front de libération nationale (FLN), began the process of transfer of power from the French to the Algerians.
 The Évian Accords intended to guarantee the rights and safety of the pieds-noirs, French and Spanish colonial residents, many born in Algeria, and indigenous Sephardi Jews in an independent Algeria.
 However, the flight of French pieds-noirs and pro-French native Algerians began in April 1962, and by late May hundreds of thousands had emigrated from Algeria, chiefly to metropolitan France.
 In fact, within weeks, three-quarters of the pieds-noirs had resettled in France.

 With armed conflict apparently at an end, the French government loosened security on Algeria's border with Morocco, allowing the FLN freer movement within Algeria.
-Independence had been bitterly opposed by the pieds-noirs and many members of the French military, and the anti-independence Organisation armée secrète (OAS) started a campaign of open rebellion against the French government, declaring its military to be an "occupying power".
-The OAS engaged in a bombing campaign that killed an estimated 10 to 50 Algerians in Oran daily in May 1962.
-The violence was so intense in Oran that people living in European neighbourhoods rapidly left them; some Muslims left Oran to join their families in the villages, or in cities that did not have a large European population.
-The OAS similarly declared a "scorched earth" policy to deny French-built facilities and development to the future FLN government, a policy that reached its climax on 7 June 1962 when the OAS Delta Commando burned Algiers Library and its 60,000 volumes and blew up Oran's town hall, the municipal library, and four schools.
-On June 25 and 26 1962, the OAS commandos attacked and robbed six banks.
+Independence had been bitterly opposed by the pieds-noirs and many members of the French military, and the anti-independence OAS began a campaign of open rebellion against the French government, declaring its military to be an "occupying power".
+In May 1962, the OAS engaged in a bombing campaign that killed an estimated 10 to 50 Algerians in Oran daily.
+The violence was so intense that people living in European neighbourhoods fled rapidly; some Muslims left Oran to join their families in villages or in cities that did not have large European populations.
+The OAS carried out a scorched earth campaign to deny French-built facilities and development to the future FLN government, a policy that reached its climax on 7 June 1962, when the OAS Delta Commandos burned Algiers Library and its 60,000 volumes, and blew up Oran's town hall, the municipal library, and four schools.
+Additionally, between June 25–26, 1962, OAS commandos attacked and robbed six banks.

 Oran was a particularly important place in French Algeria.
-Oran stood out for its unique demography.
-In the 1931 census, over 80% of the inhabitants were reportedly European, a proportion that increased drastically after 1939 when a new wave of Spaniards migrated there to flee the Spanish Civil War.
-Violent conflicts had taken place in Oran since the end of the 19th century, particularly between different communities.
-In the 1930s, Oran's bullring became the central arena for the campaign for reform of Algerian institutions; and in 1936 and 1937, was home to strikes that shook the city.
-One incident between strikers and non-strikers during this period escalated to the point of police firing shots in the bullring, and, elsewhere in the city, police being attacked with stones.
-Talking about Oran during the interwar period, historian Claire Marynower described Oran as "a place where politics were transformed and radicalised, throwing into sharp local relief issues that concerned the whole French empire."
+It stood out for its unique demography.
+In the 1931 census, over 80% of the inhabitants were reportedly European, a proportion that increased drastically after 1939 when a new wave of Spaniards fled there amid the Spanish Civil War.
+Communal unrest and violence had been seen in the city from the end of the 19th century onward.
+In the 1930s, Oran's bullring became the central arena for the campaign for reform of Algerian institutions; and between 1936–37, was home to strikes that shook the city.
+One incident between strikers and non-strikers during this period escalated to the point of police firing on the bullring, and, elsewhere in the city, being attacked with stones.
+Discussing Oran during the interwar period, historian Claire Marynower described it as "a place where politics were transformed and radicalised, throwing into sharp local relief issues that concerned the whole French empire."